Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Introduction

 The first question involves selecting the most effective classification algorithm for computing conformity scores.
 We specifically examine the trade-offs between existing approaches based on one-class classifiers \citep{bates2021testing} and positive-unlabeled learning via binary classification \citep{marandon2022machine}.
 The second question concerns the choice of rank test to determine statistical significance based on these scores.
 As these issues are intertwined and dependent on specific data, we present a principled, data-driven solution.
 The effectiveness of this approach is showcased in Figure~\ref{fig:exp-lhco}, analyzing data from the 2020 Large Hadron Collider Olympics (LHCO) \citep{kasieczka2021lhc}.

 As detailed in Section~\ref{sec:numerical-lhco}, our analysis of the LHCO data aims to (1) detect outliers, or unusual collision events, within a test sample, and (2) establish a 90\% lower confidence bound for the number of these outliers.
 Our method not only controls errors for both tasks but also provides insightful inferences.
 This illustrates ACODE's adaptability, as it selects the most suitable testing procedures in a data-driven manner.
-Moreover, ACODE can leverage a diverse toolbox of classification algorithms, automatically selecting an effective model for each scenario, choosing among both one-class and binary classifiers.
-This feature is particularly useful in practice, as the performance of different classifiers can vary substantially across scenarios, a point further elaborated in Section~\ref{sec:numerical}.

-Additionally, Figure~\ref{fig:exp-lhco} highlights the challenge of conducting an adaptive data-driven analysis without incurring selection bias.
+Additionally, Figure~\ref{fig:exp-lhco} highlights the challenge of conducting an adaptive data analysis without incurring selection bias.
 It compares ACODE's performance with that of a naive ``cherry-picking" approach that greedily tests various classification algorithms and testing procedures, selecting the one with the most appealing outcomes.
-Unsurprising, such a heuristic can lead to inflated type-I errors.
-In contrast, ACODE is protected against selection bias while achieving similarly high power across all scenarios tested.
+Unsurprisingly, that can lead to inflated type-I errors because the same data are used both to select the classification algorithm and testing procedure and to assess statistical significance.
+In contrast, ACODE is protected against selection bias while often achieving similarly high power.

 Figure~\ref{fig:exp-lhco} also highlights the potential advantages of an approach specifically designed for collective outlier detection over standard alternatives for individual-level discovery.
-The results show that ACODE leads to much more informative collective inferences compared to the Benjamini-Hochberg (BH) procedure for False Discovery Rate (FDR) control \citep{benjamini1995controlling} applied to individual conformal p-values \citep{bates2021testing, marandon2022machine}.
+The results show that ACODE leads to much more informative collective inferences compared to the Benjamini-Hochberg (BH) procedure for False Discovery Rate (FDR) control \citep{benjamini1995controlling} applied to individual conformal $p$-values \citep{bates2021testing, marandon2022machine}.
 In fact, the BH procedure aims to identify outliers individually, and is generally not an effective solution for global testing or outlier enumeration.

+The novel contributions of this paper are the following. \begin{enumerate} \item We introduce ACODE, a flexible method for outlier enumeration with data-driven selection of the machine-learning classifier and the two-sample testing procedure.
+This method is built on a novel integration of existing theoretical results on closed testing (Proposition~\ref{prop:closed-testing}), locally most powerful rank tests (Theorem~\ref*{thm:LMPI}), and data-driven adaptivity via sample splitting (Proposition~\ref*{prop:adaptive_exchangeability}), and yields rigorous inferences.